Chipotle peppers kick up this homemade Pimento Cheese Spread for a Smoky appetizer treat. You’ll never buy store bought again.

-Looking for a great little cracker and dip idea to impress your football watching guests this weekend?
+Looking for a great little cracker and spread idea to impress your football watching guests this weekend?
 Take a look at this one.

 I think I tried bottled Pimento Cheese Spread once and promptly filed it in the “didn’t like” section of my mental food file.
 When Larry over at Big Dude’s Eclectic Ramblings posted his wife Bev’s Homemade Pimento Cheese Dip, it looked so good that I knew I had to give it 2nd chance.
 His sentiments to my comment was “warning, you’ll never buy store-bought again”.
 Sold!